 Although accidents can and do happen, safety should be an employer’s utmost priority.
 A poor safety culture occurs when other priorities supersede the safety of those on a jobsite.
 The pressure to meet production deadlines, complacency of employees, and inadequate training can cause workers to omit certain safety precautions.
 When negligence in the workplace happens and workers are injured as a result, having the help of an experienced personal injury attorney can aid in your recovery.

 Unfortunately, poor workplace safety conditions and employer negligence are all too common.
-In an economic downtown, businesses are especially focused on monetary gain, and this sometimes comes at the price of worker safety.
+In an economic downturn, businesses are especially focused on monetary gain, and this sometimes comes at the price of worker safety.
 When a workplace injury occurs, the Houston workplace injury attorneys at Ramsey Law Group will hold the negligent parties accountable and get you the compensation you need to move forward.
 If you or someone you know has been injured in a workplace accident, contact Ramsey Law Group today to discuss your claim in a free consultation.